FLIR/Lepton/docs/BeagleBoneBlackGuide.md

 well as to build the Lepton kernel module code out-of-tree.
-Running the `build_kernel.sh` step will pop up a `make menuconfig` ncurses window for changing the kernel config settings, and when complete produces a kernel zImage, a modules tarball, the kernel configuration, firmware, and device-tree binaries under the `deploy/` subdirectory, checks out the kernel source under the `KERNEL/` subdirectory, and downloads a toolchain beneath the `dl/` subdirectory.
+Running the `build_kernel.sh` step will pop up a `make menuconfig` ncurses window for changing the kernel config settings, and when complete produces a kernel zImage, a modules tarball, the kernel configuration, and device-tree binaries under the `deploy/` subdirectory, checks out the kernel source under the `KERNEL/` subdirectory, and downloads a toolchain beneath the `dl/` subdirectory.
 Beware that this script takes a very long time to run and requires network access.
 Subsequent builds can be made to run much faster by editing the script and commenting out the `FULL_REBUILD=1` line and adding